NTSB Wants Military Plane Grounded

 ``The safety board believes that air combat simulation flights may induce a larger number of high positive wing loading events per hour than other operations,″ Hall added. ``Considering these factors, it is likely that the fatigue cracking on the accident airplane was the result of the loading conditions experienced during the air combat simulation flights.″

-The board acknowledged that the current certificate-holder for the T-34, the Raytheon Aircraft Co., issued a safety communique May 19 recommending that the planes not be flown until the FAA makes any decisions stemming from the recommendation.
+The board acknowledged that the current certificate-holder for the T-34, the Raytheon Aircraft Co., issued a safety communique May 19 recommending that the planes not be flown until the FAA makes any decisions stemming from the investigation.

 But Hall said that since the action is not mandatory, the FAA should ``immediately restrict from further flight″ all such planes used in air combat simulations until an inspection can be developed.
-The safety board also said no more T-34s should enter combat simulation service without the future inspection.
+The safety board also said no more T-34s should enter combat simulation service without the upcoming inspection.